openforcefield/qca-dataset-submission/submissions/2020-11-25-theory-bm-set-mp2-heavy-aug-cc-pvtz/README.md

 ### Description

 This is a Constrained Optimization dataset for benchmarking MP2/heavy-aug-cc-pVTZ.
 This takes the final optimized geometries from the default-spec torsiondrives at https://github.com/openforcefield/qca-dataset-submission/tree/master/submissions/2020-12-18-OpenFF-Theory-Benchmarking-Set-v1.0 and performs the optimizations at this higher level of theory.
+In version 1.0 864 constrained optimizations corresponding to 36 trosiondrives are submitted.
+In addition to that 23 more torsion scans are added to the benchmark set and v1.1 includes those.